Nurse visa routes in Democratic Socialist Republic of Sri Lanka

 What this means for nurses

-Of the 2 Democratic Socialist Republic of Sri Lanka routes that commonly fit nurses, 2 need a sponsoring employer and 0 do not, and 0 can lead to permanent residence.
+Of the 2 Democratic Socialist Republic of Sri Lanka routes that commonly fit nurses, 2 need a sponsoring employer and 0 do not, 0 have confirmed permanent residence mapping.
 Nurses work in a regulated field, so immigration approval is only half the journey: in most countries you must also clear a separate professional-registration or licensing step before you can practise in Democratic Socialist Republic of Sri Lanka.
 That recognition process often takes as long as the visa itself, so it is worth starting in parallel.

 The most-used skilled route into Democratic Socialist Republic of Sri Lanka overall is the Residence Visa (Employment Category), which also fits many nurses — it is included below.